10 delightful places for Afternoon Tea in Cambridge

 The Ivy Cambridge

-With an extensive menu of teas, from traditional blends to more exotic offerings, you can indulge in your favourite cup of tea.
+There is an extensive menu of teas, from traditional blends to more exotic offerings, you can indulge in your favourite cup of tea.
 Accompanying the tea is a delicious selection of freshly made sandwiches, scones with clotted cream and preserves, and an assortment of decadent desserts.

 The Varsity Hotel